richlander/container-workshop/publish-oci.md

 92
 ```

-168 .NET components/libraries and 92 `.deb` packages are installed.
+There are 168 .NET and 92 `.deb` packages/libraries installed.

 ## Targeting Ubuntu chiseled images